Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Code validation:

-*When inputing index.html code through w3schools validatior all code for the index.html seem to fine with no erros *When inputing gallery.html code through w3schools validatior i had an error for my src elements as i needed to add an alt attribute to it, which i then did by adding the alt attribute with the purpose of the images
+*When inputing index.html code through w3schools validatior all code for the index.html seem to fine with no erros *When inputing gallery.html code through w3schools validatior i had an error for my src elements as i needed to add an alt attribute to them.
 ### Fixed bugs:

 ## Deployment